-Just make sure that your Fujfilm camera can support the Vello Wired Remote – you can only use it with theX30, X100T, X-E1, X-E2 and X-T1.
+Just make sure that your Fujifilm camera can support the Vello Wired Remote – you can only use it with theX30, X100T, X-E1, X-E2 and X-T1.

-Having said that, here are the tripods I use with my Fujfilm X100F when I need to get a steady shot and placing the camera on a wall or the group won’t cut it.
+Having said that, here are the tripods I use with my Fujifilm X100V when I need to get a steady shot and placing the camera on a wall or the group won’t cut it.

-Getting the legs of the GorillaPod exactly straight for ground use can be a little annoying, so in these situations I prefer the simplicity of the B-PIXI.
-You can get it here with a neat mobile phone attachment too.
+Getting the legs of the GorillaPod exactly straight for ground use can be a little annoying, so in these situations, I prefer the simplicity of the B-PIXI.

 If you need a lightweight travel tripod that’s a bit taller, there are several recommended ones available.

-Fast and reliable memory cards are another necessary purchase that are obviously not uniquely Fujfilm accessories.
-That said, there are some memory cards that will help you make the most of your Fuji camera’s high speed shooting capabilities.
+Fast and reliable memory cards are another necessary purchase that is obviously not uniquely Fujfilm accessories.
+That said, there are some memory cards that will help you make the most of your Fuji camera’s high-speed shooting capabilities.

 In general, I recommend investing in the biggest capacity memory card that you can, since running out of space while shooting sucks.

-I’ll be recommending memory cards for the Fujfim X-T2, since I’ve spent a lot of time shooting with it recently and feel most comfortable recommending which SD cards to use to get the most out of it.
+I’ll be recommending memory cards for the Fujifilm X-T3, since I’ve spent a lot of time shooting with it recently and feel most comfortable recommending which SD cards to use to get the most out of it.

-The advice can also be applied to any Fujfilm camera which can takes advantage of high speed burst shooting.
+The advice can also be applied to any Fujifilm camera which can take advantage of high-speed burst shooting.

-The Fujfim X-T2 has two UHS-II slots that can be setup as backup, overflow, or RAW+JPEG.
+The Fujifilm X-T3 has two UHS-II slots that can be set up as backup, overflow, or RAW+JPEG.
 It features an impressive 1GB buffer, which means you can shoot around 100 frames before your camera has to take a breather while writing the files to the card.

-Any of these will do the job, but the most popular seem to be the Lexars – check out the video below to see the Lexar 2000X UHS-II being tested with the X-T2:
+Any of these will do the job, but the most popular seems to be the Lexars – check out the video below to see the Lexar 2000X UHS-II being tested with the X-T2: